 Passive and active mixers or summers both have their advantages and disadvantages.

 Passive mixers are inexpensive, often quite compact, are simple with little to go wrong, and don’t require power to function.
 However, depending on your setup and what you’re trying to do, they can have their downsides.

 If you just wire two signals together (like a y-cable), they essentially become the same circuit.
-Being simply hooked together, whatever you do to one side you do to the other.
+Simply connected together, whatever you do to one side you do to the other.
 With nothing to prevent interaction between the two channels, if you turn one side down the other will get softer as well.
-This is called crosstalk.
+This is crosstalk.
 Passive mixers are a step up from a y-cable in that they use summing resistors to combine the signals.
 This reduces (but does not eliminate) crosstalk.

 Passive mixers can have problems when trying to mix signals with different impedance.
 If you’re trying to mix a standard high-impedance guitar signal with a low-impedance signal from a keyboard or MP3 player, for example, the stronger low-impedance signal can cancel out the guitar signal altogether.
 So while inexpensive and simple, passive mixers work best when you’re okay with some degree of crosstalk, and you’re combining signals that have more or less the same impedance.

 Active mixers/summers are often a bit larger, more expensive, and require power to function.
 However, they do offer some key performance advantages.
 Active mixers and summers eliminate crosstalk between channels.
 This means that you can turn one channel down without the other channel(s) being affected at all.
 Active mixers/summers also balance mismatched impedance so that you can combine a wider range of signal types.